 So, is all hope lost?
 Clearly not!

 The frontrunners on climate change mitigation include a number of dedicated corporate and NGO stakeholders.
-Indeed, much of the COP21 success can be attributed to these pioneering leaders taking an active public position and lobbying the dominant nations ahead of Paris and the COP21 agreement.
 Among these NGOs, we find We Mean Business, RE100, Science Based Targets Initiative, CDP (including Supply Chain program), all engaging and cooperating with the corporate community to go further and faster.
 These combined efforts have the potential to strongly influence and eventually inverse the business-as-usual trajectory.

-Accelerating the transition to renewable power is central to reversing climate change.
+Accelerating the transition to renewable power is central to reverse climate change.
 Thousands of companies act and are switching to renewables for their own electricity consumption.
-Recognizing that emissions located in the supply chain are on average 4 times as high as the company’s own operations, supply chain focus is increasing.
+Recognising that emissions located in the supply chain are on average 5.5 times as high as those from direct operations, supply chain focus is increasing.
 Through the Science Based Targets Initiative (SBT) close to 500 companies now have supply chain reduction targets.
 CDP’s Supply Chain has 115 program members with more than 11,000 suppliers engaged to take emission reduction actions.

 Though these numbers have grown rapidly the past year, still only a small minority of companies currently have started supply chain programs.
 Many procurement organisations struggle with how to engage and motivate their suppliers to reduce emissions.
 Encouraged by the recognition that extensive cross-industry cooperation is necessary ECOHZ is partnering with procurement organisations to help them overcome start-up challenges and reap the benefits of some low-hanging fruits.
 To that end ECOHZ has set up, and hosts, a renewable energy portal that the suppliers can use to purchase Energy Attribute Certificates (EACs) across the GO, REC and I-REC standards to match their regional requirements.
 In coordination with our customer, ECOHZ handles the information flow and transactions directly with the suppliers, thus considerably reducing the charge on the purchasing organisation and the load on their in-house resources.